podcastsdataset/podcastsdataset.github.io/index.md

 ## What were the TREC Podcasts Track Tasks?

-We defined two tasks for participants in the TREC Podcasts Track.
+We defined two tasks for participants in the 2020 and 2021 TREC Podcasts Track.

 ### Task 1: Ad-hoc Segment Retrieval